 What’s on offer?

-We are seeking passionate individuals for a two-year paid cadetship with placements in Victorian government civil construction projects, commencing early 2021.
-Projects may be based in both metro and regional Victoria.
-Currently HOBAN Recruitment are recruiting for positions at MRPV, LXRP and NELP.
+We are seeking passionate individuals for a two-year paid cadetship with placements in Victorian government civil construction projects, commencing early 2023.
+Currently Hoban is recruiting for MRPV, LXRP, ARUP and NELP.

 The Cadetship Components:

-- Intensive industry induction program: You will be part of a 3-week intensive industry induction program, which will provide you with the basic information and skills you’ll need to get started in a civil construction career.
+- Intensive industry induction program: You will participate in an intensive industry induction program, which will provide you with the basic information and skills you’ll need to get started in a civil construction career.
 This includes gaining your Construction Industry White Card, an essential requirement for working on any civil construction site and an opportunity to venture out on site and meet some of your new colleagues and get close to the action.

-- Accredited Training – Certificate III in Civil Construction: Cadets will undertake a nationally accredited Certificate III in Civil Construction over 2 years.
-This qualification will provide cadets with a broad range of road and rail construction and maintenance skills to pursue a career in civil construction and will be specifically tailored to your new Surveillance role.
+- Accredited Training – Certificate III in Civil Construction: Cadets will undertake a nationally accredited Certificate III in Civil Construction over 18 months.
+This qualification will provide cadets with a broad range of relevant skills to pursue a career in civil construction and will be specifically tailored to your new Surveillance role.
 Recognition for any prior learning will be considered.

-- Project placements: Much of the cadetship will be spent completing your training on a range of projects, working both on the government (or client) side and alongside our construction contractors.
+- Project placements: Much of the cadetship will be spent learning while working on a range of projects, working both on the government (or client) side and alongside our construction contractors.
 These project placements will provide you with experience in real-world construction environments and help build knowledge and exposure to the civil construction industry, including valuable relationships between cadets, government/client-side staff and contractors.
-This will also enable you to undertake the required learning and assessments to complete aspects of the Certificate III in Civil Construction.
+This will also enable you to complete the requirements for the Certificate III in Civil Construction.

-- Surveillance Mentors: Cadets will have access to Mentors throughout the two-year program.
-These Mentors are experienced Surveillance Officers and will provide you with valuable, practical advice and support to guide you on your career journey.
+- Surveillance Mentors: Cadets will have access to Mentors throughout the two-year program who are experienced Surveillance Officers and will provide you with valuable advice and practical support to guide you on your career journey.